-This book volume focuses on the central idea of "digital sovereignty" in digital policymaking, disentangles the myriad discourse and interpretations of digital sovereignty, and views the idea itself as a site of power struggle and knowledge production.
-Toward this end, we mapped out seven theoretical perspectives on "digital sovereignty": beyond the traditional perspective of state digital sovereignty, we also included supranational digital sovereignty, network digital sovereignty, corporate digital sovereignty, personal digital sovereignty, postcolonial digital sovereignty, and commons digital sovereignty.
+This book volume focuses on the central idea of "digital sovereignty" in digital policymaking, disentangles the myriad discourses and interpretations of digital sovereignty, and views the idea itself as a site of power struggle and knowledge production.
+Toward this end, we mapped out seven theoretical perspectives on "digital sovereignty": beyond the traditional perspective of state digital sovereignty, we extended previous literature to also include supranational digital sovereignty, network digital sovereignty, corporate digital sovereignty, personal digital sovereignty, postcolonial digital sovereignty, and commons digital sovereignty.
 While the seven perspectives may not be entirely mutually exclusive, they offer analytical lenses to examine the different discourses and approaches towards "digital sovereignty".
+Rather than viewing digital sovereignty as a mere online extension of a nation-state's sovereignty narrowly defined, this chapter and the subsequent chapters demonstrate that digital sovereignty has become associated with multiple meanings accorded to different agents.
+It can be appropriated by an authoritarian state or designed for a protectionist agenda, but it can also be used to promote ideals and values rooted in human rights, national development and community empowerment.
 The book's concluding chapter will offer more practical examples of and reflections on BRICS countries' digital sovereignty experiences to bookend the effort.

 Collectively, we are fundamentally interested in who is actively shaping the definition of digital sovereignty, what perspectives and concepts inform the myriad interpretations of digital sovereignty with what purposes, and how they are applied in a wide range of areas in BRICS countries with what potential impact and challenges ahead.
-Not only does this collective effort draw on the experiences, practices and reflections of digital sovereignty from the BRICS scholarly community that contributes to the global conversation on the subject, it also offers a forward-looking take on what a digital world less dependent on a handful of Silicon Valley or Chinese tech giants might look like in a post-Snowden, post-Facebook-Cambridge Analytica, and post-digital superpower world.
+Not only does this collective effort draw on the experiences, practices and reflections of digital sovereignty from the BRICS scholarly community that contributes to the global conversation on the subject, it also offers a forward-looking take on what a digital world less dependent on a handful of Silicon Vallev or Chinese tech giants might look like in a post-Snowden, post-Facebook-Cambridge Analytica, and post-digital superpower world.
+We believe such an endeavor can help scholars, students, policymakers, businesses and civil society groups gain interesting insights and perspectives on the conceptualizations, policies and practices of digital sovereignty in Global South countries.
 Given BRICS countries' growing international relevance, we hope the perspectives and issues identified in the book project to be of great importance to the future shape of the global digital world.